18F/worker-dol-gov/README.md

 This is the public repo for [Worker.gov](http://worker.gov/), which is a tool to help workers learn about and exercise their rights.
 It represents a joint effort by the U.S. Department of Labor, the Equal Employment Opportunity Commission, the National Labor Relations Board, and the Department of Justice.

 ## Development
 Worker.gov is a [Jekyll](http://jekyllrb.com/) site.
-For full instructions no using Jekyll, refer to the [Jekyll documentation](http://jekyllrb.com/docs/home/).
+For full instructions on using Jekyll, refer to the [Jekyll documentation](http://jekyllrb.com/docs/home/).

 After cloning the repo, install Jekyll and any necessary dependency using: